luizhlelis/trace-context-w3c/README.md

 ![distributed-trace](doc/distributed-trace.png)

 just like the `stack trace`, every `Activity` needs an Id to be identifiable and also needs to know the `Activity` Id of who called it.
-With the purpose of solve this kind of problem, some vendors came up delivering not only the distributed trace message information but also the application performance, the load time, the application's response time, and other stuff.
+With the purpose of solving this kind of problem, some vendors came up delivering not only the distributed trace message information but also the application performance, the load time, the application's response time, and other stuff.
 That kind of vendor is called Application Performance Management tools (APM tools) or also trace systems, below are some examples:

 - Dynatrace
 - New Relic